-These are great for improving your posture, range of motion, and strengthening your knees.
+These are great for improving your posture and range of motion and strengthening your knees.

 Get a Resistance Band

-The resistance band strengthens your glutes and tensor fasciae lati, which is a muscle found in the lateral side of the thigh.
+The resistance band strengthens your glutes and tensor fasciae lati, which is a muscle found on the lateral side of the thigh.

 According to a study, residence bands have many benefits, including increased functional capacity, strength, endurance, enhanced muscle activation, improved body composition, potency, and quality of life.